BrandonNguyenOSU/microservices/microserviceA/README.md

 # Microservice A

+Firstly, run the microservice (sheetGen.py) in its own terminal.
+Use the command "python sheetGen.py"

 In order to request data from the microservice, your program must assemble a dictionary of character data.
 This dictionary should be converted to json using the "json.dumps" command and written to the txt file: "getSheet.txt".
 An example request is shown below.